Hamlet or the Last Game without MMORPG Features, Shaders and Product Placement

 Reviews

-- The game features charming and cute hand-drawn graphics that enhance the overall experience.
+- The game features charming and cute graphics that enhance the overall experience.

 - Some puzzles are clever and provide a satisfying challenge, offering moments of 'aha' when solved.

-- The game is short and can be completed in about an hour, making it a quick distraction for those looking for a light gaming experience.
+- It's a short game that can be completed in about an hour, making it a quick and light-hearted distraction.

-- The puzzles often lack clear logic, leading to frustration and requiring random clicking to progress.
+- The puzzles often lack clear logic, leading to frustration and reliance on trial and error.

 - 12 % positive mentions